mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-01.md

 Now let me introduce the second part.
 This was the gauge field.
 Let me label it 1, 2, 3, 4.

--This is a less intuitive concept that you might not have seen before, but we will need it.
+- This is a less intuitive concept that you might not have seen before, but we will need it.
 - There are degrees of freedom that are not fixed for photons in the electromagnetic field, and there is an arbitrary **gauge choice** we can make.

 ::: callout-tip